 - County of Residence

-- Completion of at least (1) semester, (case by case)
+- Completion of at least one semester of college

 - Are you unemployed as a result of plant or company lay off or facility closure?

-- Are you on a low income budget receiving government assistance?
+- Are you on a low-income budget and receiving government assistance?

 FOR MORE INFORMATION